-The final question of Spoelstra's post-Game 5 news conference dealt with whether the Heat coach would put Miller back on the pine and go back to his original starting lineup in Game 6.
+The final question of Spoelstra's post-Game-5 press conference dealt with whether the Heat coach would elect to put Miller back on the pine and go back to his original starting lineup in Game 6.
 His brusque answer: "We'll see."
-Apparently, a trip home and a day off brightened the coach's temperament.
-Asked the same question during Tuesday's shootaround, he reportedly smiled and said, "We'll find out," which — like Pop's pre-Game 5 "Maybe" — would lead you to believe that a change is gonna come.
+Apparently, a return trip home and a day off brightened the coach's temperament.
+Asked the same question during Tuesday's shootaround, he reportedly smiled and said, "We'll find out," which — like Pop's pre-Game-5 "Maybe" — would lead you to believe that a change is gonna come.
 Should that change really be a move back to the original starting lineup, though?

 You can understand Spoelstra looking for a more defense-oriented group after watching the Spurs flambé Miami to the tune of 60 percent shooting and an offensive efficiency (119.4 points per 100 possessions) that looks down piteously on phenomenal, league-best units like the regular-season Heat and Oklahoma City Thunder.
 And you can understand the thought that going big early might prompt Popovich to counter, matching size with size by swapping Ginobili for Tiago Splitter or Boris Diaw.